-The safety of health of students is a primary concern at the University of Arkansas.
-As such, any student can seek assistance from UAPD for themselves or others who are dangerously intoxicated.
+The University of Arkansas is committed to the safety and welfare of its students.
 It is critical that students immediately call UAPD when a dangerously intoxicated student needs medical attention.
 Disciplinary action should not be of concern when a student is confronted with a serious case of alcohol intoxication.
-This policy is a mechanism for appropriate University officials to grant an alternative resolution for disciplinary action for violations of the University of Arkansas Code of Student Life pending successful completion of educational requirements; it does not rule out the imposition of disciplinary action.
-The University has no implications for criminal, civil, or other legal consequences for violations of federal, state, or local law.
+This Policy is a mechanism for appropriate University officials to grant an alternative resolution for disciplinary action for violations of the University of Arkansas Code of Student Life pending successful completion of educational requirements; it does not rule out the imposition of disciplinary action.
+The University has no implications for criminal, civil, or other legal consequences for violations of Federal, State, or Local law.